Investing in Regional Youth Engagement Services

-As part of our commitment to re-engaging children and young people who have disengaged, we have established youth engagement hubs in each Department of Education region.
-The hubs complement the role of state schools in providing safe, supportive and inclusive schools for many young Queenslanders.
+As part of our commitment to re-engaging children and young people who have disengaged, we have established Regional Youth Engagement Services (RYES) in each Department of Education region.
+The RYES complement the role of state schools in providing safe, supportive and inclusive schools for many young Queenslanders, supporting thousands to re-engage back into school, employment or training.

 A local approach

-Each Regional Youth Engagement Hub is designed to meet the unique geographic and demographic context of each region.
-Working in partnership with a range of government agencies, schools, registered training organisations, community-based organisations and other stakeholders, the hubs help young people who have become disengaged to re-engage in education, training or employment.
+Each Regional Youth Engagement Service is designed to meet the unique geographic and demographic context of each region.
+Working in partnership with a range of government agencies, schools, registered training organisations, community-based organisations and other stakeholders, the RYES help young people who have become disengaged to re-engage in education, training or employment.

-Through the Regional Youth Engagement Hubs, Regional Directors are responsible for leading engagement and re-engagement in their region by:
+Through the Regional Youth Engagement Services, Regional Directors are responsible for leading engagement and re-engagement in their region by:

 - tracking and re-engaging children and young people who are disengaged